How to Camp with Your Dog and Safely Avoid COVID-19

 Microchip your dog, and update your contact information.

 If your dog isn’t already microchipped, now is a good time to get that done.
-Mishaps happen!
-Microchipping helps to ensure that a lost pup can be traced back to its owner.
+Mishaps happen!helps to ensure that a lost pup can be traced back to its owner.
 If your dog is already microchipped, make sure that your contact information is up-to-date.
 At the very least, make sure Fido’s collar id tag is up to date.

 Make sure your dog is vaccinated and get a health certificate.